FlorentMetz/FlorentMetz.github.io/_posts/2015-08-10-logging-symfony-exceptions-with-codebase.markdown

 title:  "Logging your symfony exceptions with Codebase"
 date:   2015-08-10 17:30:00
 categories: symfony codebase
+excerpt: We previously saw how to log your deployments with [codebase](https://www.codebasehq.com/), I am now going to show you how to log the exceptions from a symfony project (2.3+) in your codebase!
 ---

-We previously saw how to log your deployments with [codebase], I am now going to show you how to log the exceptions from a symfony project (2.3+) in your codebase!

 If you look at your codebase project, you'll see an "Exceptions" tab with some instructions about logging them.
 Find your codebase API key and create a listener in your symfony project to log the exceptions.